Monitoring-Mtl/Bixi-Api/.github/ISSUE_TEMPLATE/FEATURE_TEMPLATE.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Create a new feature
-title: ""
+title: ''
 labels: enhancement
-assignees: ""
+assignees: ''
 ---

 ## Feature Request